 The number of jobs in Imperial County industries is projected to grow at a rate of 14.9 percent over a 10-year period (2014-2024).
-According to the Employment Development is 10,800 new jobs from industry growth and 16,000 job openings from replacement needs for a combined total of 26,800 job openings.
+According to the Employment Development Department Labor Market Information Division, the total number of projected job growth is 10,800 new jobs from industry growth and 16,000 job openings from replacement needs for a combined total of 26,800 job openings.